Skip navigation

 Bone marrow biopsy

-A bone marrow biopsy is the removal of marrow from inside bone.
+A bone marrow biopsy is the removal of marrow from inside one of your bones.
 Bone marrow is the soft tissue inside bones that helps form blood cells.
 It is found in the hollow part of most bones.

 Bone marrow biopsy is not the same as bone marrow aspiration.
 An aspiration removes a small amount of marrow in liquid form for examination.